Active Policies

 Since corporate income tax represents a very large percentage of pre-tax income, decisionmakers are highly sensitive to corporate income tax rates.
 It is in Alberta’s best interests to reduce and keep corporate income taxes low to attract business to Alberta and retain them in our province.

 Literature has long suggested that Alberta has the natural assets and technical feasibility to support further renewable energy development.
-That being said, Alberta’s renewable energy generation is low compared to the other provinces.
-Despite the importance and potential of renewable energy as part of a low carbon future, Alberta generated 11% of its electricity in 2017 from renewable sources, which is significantly less than the national rate of 66% renewable generation.
+Alberta’s renewable energy generation is low compared to the other provinces.
+Alberta's largest source of renewable energy is wind power, generated from turbines often built together at wind farms on rural land, producing roughly 20% of total electricity in the province.

 There is a relationship between the size of government and economic growth.
 While government spending is needed, there are studies that have shown that when government grows beyond a certain size it can hinder economic growth and lead to lower living standards for citizens.